The University of Regina High School Accelerated program is a great way to kick-start to university life.

 Please join us for these Information Nights on Wednesday, October 13th (7:00 PM) & November 17th (7:00 PM) to hear about the following course offerings for the winter semester.
 Please register in advance for these webinars.

 Topic: High School Accelerated Parent Night 1 - October 13, 2021 7:00 PM

 Topic: High School Accelerated Parent Night 2 - November 17, 2021 7:00 PM (repeat presentation)

 High School Accelerated courses

-English 100 - Critical Reading and Writing I develops students' proficiency in critical reading and writing through the study of a wide range of non-literary and literary texts, and the study of composition, with emphasis on connections between modes of reading and writing.
+This course will develop students' proficiency in critical reading and writing through the study of a wide range of non-literary and literary texts, and the study of composition, with emphasis on connections between modes of reading and writing.